Truncuso/microbot-private/devNode.md

     - Function which iterates over the path and:
       - Tracks doors, fairy rings and other transportation systems among the path like in handleDoors function
       - Calculates the path direction along the path -> moving direction of the player for each path point (for the last point in the path this is obviously zero)
+        - see import net.runelite.api.coords.Direction; for directions ? like in RS2Tile
       - Tracks options for randomizing the path for each path point
       - New possible walkable tiles among the path, in the path direction
         - Track the new possible world points for the randomized possible tiles to walk